Your first stops for financial aid assistance are the TRiO Office and the

 PA State Grant

-Pennsylvania Higher Education Assistance Agency (PHEAA) grants are available to Pennsylvania residents.
+Pennsylvania Higher Education Assistance Agency (PHEAA) grants are available to Pennsylvania residents with financial need.
 The state government has its own formula for determining grant amounts.
-For AY 2013-2014, residents and commuters received up to $4,362.
-PHEAA Grant amounts for AY 2014-2015 will be available upon passage of the Pennsylvania State Budget.
+For AY 2014-2015, residents and commuters may receive up to a maximum of $4,011.
 To learn more about this grant, go to www.pheaa.org.
 You do not have to pay back grants.

 You may be eligible for one or both of these low-interest direct loans from the federal